I Just Sent XSS Payloads to the Support Team

 At this point, I was starting to feel that familiar mix of excitement and dread.
 The kind that comes from realizing you’re about to ruin someone’s afternoon with a security report.

-The Judge Application Form
+The Registration Form

 1